Liz Kaplow

-Liz Kaplow is an American communications executive and entrepreneur known for her use of storytelling to connect brands with consumers and influencers and her advocacy for the advancement of women in the field.
-Kaplow is Founder and CEO of Kaplow Communications, an independent public relations firm based in New York City.
-She has been recognized as leading one of the Top 10 Socially Stellar PR Agencies owned by Women and one of the Holmes Report's Best Agencies to Work For.
+Liz Kaplow is an American communications executive and businesswoman known for her use of storytelling to connect brands with consumers and influencers and her advocacy for the advancement of women in the field.
+Kaplow is founder and CEO of Kaplow Communications, a public relations firm based in New York City.

-Kaplow was elected President of New York Women in Communications in 2013 and serves on the Board of Governors of Cosmetic Executive Women.
+Kaplow was elected president of New York Women in Communications in 2013 and is on the board of governors of Cosmetic Executive Women.

-She has been quoted in and written articles offering advice to women on career development and leadership, and the importance of cultivating independent thinkers for Ad Age, Mashable, PR Week, NYWICI's Aloud blog, PRNewser and HerCampus.com.
+She has been quoted in and written articles offering advice to women on career development and leadership for Ad Age, Mashable, PR Week, NYWICI's Aloud blog, PRNewser and HerCampus.com.